 As you enter Portugal if driving from Spain, you will see large signs about the new Electronic Toll.
 You will drive towards a big Toll Area where there is a lane saying for ´Foreigners´. ´Basically, if you are a visitor, then you must drive into this lane.
 You insert your credit card and each time you pass one of the tolls, the money will be deducted from your card.
 The prices depend on the size of your vehicle and toll roads you use.
 If you are hiring a car from the airport, these cars are already fitted with the necessary boxes.
 The car hire company will then deduct the money for the tolls you have passed through from your card.

-When driving in Portugal, make sure you have your driving licence with you at all times.
+When driving in Portugal, make sure you have your driving license with you at all times.
 We find that the Portuguese drive fast, really fast, so do take care, especially in poor weather conditions.
 Never leave anything on show in the car and do watch where you park your car.
 Park in full visibility.
 Sadly, a few years back our car was broken into, in broad daylight, pretty badly and alot of items were stolen.
-Whilst I have mentioned that the Portuguese spoke brilliant English and are very helpful, sadly this doesn´t, or didn´t include the police at the time.
+Whilst I have mentioned that the Portuguese spoke brilliant English and are very helpful, this didn´t apply to the police and our time at the police station.